 College of Education > Academics > Doctoral Program > Global Catholic Seminar

-This virtual seminar series will showcase various scholars' presentations about Catholic leadership and global education.
-In addition to daily presentations from leaders in Catholic global education, we are inviting you to attend a special livestream event featuring remarks from Dr. A. Gabriel Esteban, president of DePaul University and Dr. Paul Zionts, dean of DePaul University College of Education; a keynote address from Rev. Dennis Holtschneider, president of the Association of Catholic Colleges and Universities; and reactions from a panel of educators.
+This virtual seminar series showcased various scholars' presentations about Catholic leadership and global education.
+In addition to daily presentations from leaders in Catholic global education, attendees were invited to a special livestream event featuring remarks from Dr. A. Gabriel Esteban, president of DePaul University and Dr. Paul Zionts, dean of DePaul University College of Education; a keynote address from Rev. Dennis Holtschneider, president of the Association of Catholic Colleges and Universities; and reactions from a panel of educators.

 Catholic education is a noble and challenging work.
 These schools and universities make a powerful difference in the world and for the students who trust their education to our hands.
 This session takes an appreciative and critical look at the reasons and purposes for all we do each day for so many.

 Rev. Dennis Holtschneider, CM is president of the Association of Catholic Colleges and Universities.
 For over a century, the ACCU has provided thought leadership on the issues facing Catholic higher education as well as training, representation and consulting on a wide array of matters to help these institutions flourish.
 Now in his 32nd year as a Vincentian priest, Fr.
 Holtschneider has worked in Catholic education and Catholic healthcare, serving most recently as president of DePaul University (2004-2017) and chair and then chief operations officer of Ascension, the nation’s largest non-profit health system.
 He teaches higher education strategy and governance in Harvard University’s programs in professional education, and holds degrees in mathematics, theology and a doctorate in higher education policy from the Harvard Graduate School of Education.